 - various kinds of pesto: walnut basil, arugula pesto, pesto rosso, or cilantro pesto

 - homemade breadcrumbs - so easy and way more flavorful than storebought

 - vegan cashew ricotta or almond ricotta (both can also be made in a blender)

 - mixing dough for homemade pizza or bread

 - chopping, shredding, slicing vegetables (especially great for onions - no more crying!)

-- homemade coleslaw (made super easy with the shredder attachment)
+- apple cabbage salad (made super easy with the shredder attachment)